Arithmetic Moduli and Lifting of Enriques Surfaces: Complete intersections of three quadrics

-Having just established a projective model of $\widetilde{X}$, it is natural to ask for uniqueness of $\varphi:\widetilde{X}\to\PP^5$, as well as 'how far' $\varphi$ is from being an isomorphism.
-Since our previous result extends work of Cossec \cite[Section 8]{Cossec Models} and Verra \cite[Theorem 5.1]{Verra} to characteristic $2$, we define
+Having just established a birational projective model of $\widetilde{X}$, it is natural to ask for uniqueness of $\varphi:\widetilde{X}\to\PP^5$, as well as to understand how close $\varphi$ is to being an isomorphism onto its image.
+Since our previous result extends work of Cossec \cite[Section 8]{Cossec Models} and Verra \cite[Theorem 5.1]{Verra} to characteristic $2$, we define the following notion:

 \begin{Definition} A {\em Cossec--Verra polarization} on an Enriques surface $X$ is an invertible sheaf ${\cal L}\in{\cal P}(X)$, where

 We denote the morphism $\widetilde{X}\to\PP^5$ corresponding to $|\pi^\ast{\cal L}|$ by $\varphi_{\cal L}$. \end{Definition}